bertkdowns/thesis/notes/proposal.proposal.md

 Can include early results or pilot studies.
 -->

-ultiple case studies will be avaliable in the near future.
-If some case studies are unable to be completed, it is likely that a replacement case study will be avaliable, however, this could cause some delays.
-In absence of real-world case studies, work could still take place through collaboration with other PhD student's existing case studies, and emulation of factory control systems.
+I am in discussions with multiple New Zealand businesses around their plans to retrofit with renewables and increase process efficiency.
+It is expected that I will be able to work on those case studies in the coming months.
+These will provide the foundational case studies, and will open the door for future industry collaboration.
+Because there are multiple case studies avaliable, my project is not reliant on access to a single data source, mitigating the risk of data access being a barrier to progress.

+Nonetheless, there still could be delays in data accessibility.
+To diversify the style of systems I am analysing, I will also include simulated factories as appropriate.
+The Tennessee Eastman Process Simulator provides an accurate and challenging problem of process control technologies and handling disturbances [@DOWNS1993245].
+Since its creation, it has frequently been used as a benchmark for control strategies.
+It has been re-implemented with random variation to enable statistical methods in Matlab/Simulink [@capaci2019revised], and an interface has been created in python to enable interactivity in changing setpoints throughout the run [@reinartz2022pytep].
+This will provide a reliable test case in absence of or addition to real world examples.
+Further benchmark simulations will then be identified as appropriate.
+Ahuora also has a number of other PhD students working on a variety of existing case studies and simulation problems, which could be used as well.

 There could be technological concerns with the use of the Ahuora Digital Twin platform, if development of the required features is taking longer than expected.
 This can be mitigated through incremental development and managing scope.
-External tools could also be used if the Ahuora Digital Twin Platform is not yet at the level required to build some specific feature needed for the Digital Twin.
-Similar techniques can be used to manage other time constraints.
+In this case, external tools such as the IDAES Process Modelling framework [@lee2021idaes] can be used in place of the Ahuora Digital Twin Platform.
+There is ample flexibility in the Ahuora Digital Twin platform to negotiate scope and prioritise features as required for our case studies, so it is unlikely that this will be an issue.

 Depending on the case study, confidentiality may be required with regard to company data.
 This will be handled in accordance with the University policy's procedures and guidelines.
 Likewise, any ethical issues will be dealt with in accordance with University policy.